apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Cluster referencing ClusterDefinition name.
-This is an immutable attribute.
+<p>Refers to the ClusterDefinition name.
-If ClusterDefRef is not specified, ComponentDef must be specified for each Component in ComponentSpecs.</p>
+If not specified, ComponentDef must be specified for each Component in ComponentSpecs.</p>
 </td>
 </tr>
 <tr>